billy-le/billyle.dev/src/content/posts/self-hosting-your-website-with-coolify-v4-a-step-by-step-guide.md

 ![welcome to coolify page](../../../public/images/blog/self-hosting/coolify-welcome.png)

-You will select "Localhost" as that's where this instance of Coolify is installed.
+You will select "localhost" as that's where this instance of Coolify is installed.

 ![coolify onboarding - server type options](../../../public/images/blog/self-hosting/coolify-server-selection.png)